-The bill RBH No. 11255 amends the Oklahoma Public Employees Retirement System (OPERS) to enhance retirement benefits and clarify eligibility for various public employees, particularly focusing on law enforcement personnel.
-Key insertions include a definition for "CLEET-certified law enforcement agent employed by the Department of Human Services Office of Inspector General," which outlines their qualifications and duties.
-The bill also modifies existing definitions such as "employee," "final average compensation," and "member" to improve clarity regarding eligibility and contribution requirements.
-Additionally, it updates the computation of retirement benefits, establishing a new calculation method for members based on their years of service and final average compensation, particularly for those retiring on or after specified dates.
+The bill RBH No. 11255 amends the Oklahoma Public Employees Retirement System (OPERS) to enhance retirement benefits and clarify eligibility for various public employees, particularly focusing on law enforcement and correctional personnel.
+Key changes include the insertion of a definition for "CLEET-certified law enforcement agent employed by the Department of Human Services Office of Inspector General," which outlines their qualifications and responsibilities.
+The bill modifies the computation of retirement benefits, establishing a calculation of two and one-half percent (2.5%) of final average compensation for each year of service for members retiring on or after specified dates, with different calculations for years exceeding twenty.
+It also introduces provisions for deputy sheriffs and county jailers, detailing their retirement benefits based on years of service and final average compensation.

 Statutes affected: